marlomgirardi/vscode-keep-context/README.md

 ## Limitations

 - It may work in workspaces with more than one folder, but it only supports single folders.
+- Layouts cannot be restored properly https://github.com/microsoft/vscode/issues/88612
+- It doesn't store `TabInputTextDiff`, `TabInputWebview`, `TabInputNotebookDiff`, and `TabInputTerminal`.
+- Preview tabs are not stored.

 ## Known Issues